carmecorbi/mcv-c5-team1/README.md

 </p>

 > [!IMPORTANT]
-> The presentation of this group is available in [here](https://docs.google.com/presentation/d/1onJR_VTOPrIKAmnns2oJ8fN6PDFmgm4PDqSOmdVWWFY/edit?usp=sharing).
+> The presentation of this group is available [here](https://docs.google.com/presentation/d/1onJR_VTOPrIKAmnns2oJ8fN6PDFmgm4PDqSOmdVWWFY/edit?usp=sharing).
 If for some reason you don't have permissions to access it, contact any of the administrators of this repository.

 ## Table of Contents